 It’s a bit like this every time I see a pet I’m after in the wild, especially when I’m trying to upgrade all my uncommon and lower pets in my collection.
 You know the feeling, there’s an abundance of Little Black Rams in Loch Modan but you’re looking for those three little words in blue.
 So you fly around the periphery, scouring the hills for a level 3-6 beast.

-If you’re lucky, your ram will be out in the open and on top of a hill but on occasion you’ll see something like this…
+If you’re lucky, your ram will be out in the open and on top of a hill but on occasion, you’ll see something like this…

 The ‘Interact with Target’ won’t always save you so it’s best to remove them from the grid to prompt another spawn in a better, accessible location.
 This also prevents the critter number in a given area from capping out so you’re bound to get a rare eventually.

-It’s often a time-consuming process so patience and perseverance is required.
+It’s often a time-consuming process so patience and perseverance are required.
 In fact, it took several trips and various times of the day to find my rare but how sweet it is when you do.

 Your eyes widen, you engage the beast (this usually includes a little fist pump) and start battling.
 Unless you’re a beginner levelling your first pets, a Terrible Turnip is a must to use for their Weakening Blow ability.
 You can just hit the first ability and be ready for an easy capture.
 However, if you’re going after a medium level pet or higher, remember to avoid using Leech Seed because the Elemental damage may well kill the pet you’re trying to capture.
 This is especially annoying since the demise of the pet in a battle means it won’t respawn if you forfeit to try again – so just be mindful of that fact.